Sustainable3DCities/Direct_Sun_Hours/README.md

 <br>

 The below figure depicts a example of a 3D city model that can be used as input.
-The *target buildings* for whose windows we are going to compute the direct sun hours for are highlighted in yellow.
+The windows of the *target buildings* for which we are going to compute the direct sun hours for, are highlighted in yellow.

 <br>
 <p align="center"><img src="img/SE_study_area.PNG" width=70%></img></p>